MPMakris/Photo_Pro/README.md

 * [Start Bootstrap](<https://startbootstrap.com/>)
 * [Flot](<http://www.flotcharts.org/>)
 * [Beautiful Soup](<https://www.crummy.com/software/BeautifulSoup/>)

+### Workflow: CRISP-DM

+Development of *PhotoPro* proceeded according to CRISP-DM best practices.

+#### Business Understanding
+Everyone who uses photos online is betting that someone wants to see it.
+Whether that image will actually attract views is another story.
+Multimillion dollar advertising campaigns can depend heavily on images to attract attention

 #### Data Acquisition
 Data for the project is obtained from the Flickr API.
 Starting with a keyword, meta data for the requested images is downloaded and stored in .CSV files.
 Next, the raw image files are downloaded and stored.